-We work closely with Occupational Therapy and parents to ensure that all equipment is provided and its condition monitored in schools and at home if needed.
+We work closely with Occupational Therapy to ensure that all equipment is provided and its condition monitored in school.

 We work with parents to ensure all equipment that is provided can also be accessed at home for home learning if needed.